Information about Hepatitis C:

 What causes hepatitis C

 Hepatitis C is caused by the hepatitis C virus.
-It is spread from person to person through their blood — if an infected person’s blood comes in contact with someone who has it, they could contract hepatitis C. There are a variety of scenarios that could lead to this taking place.
+It is spread from person to person through their blood — if an infected person’s blood comes in contact with someone who has it, they could contract the disease.
+There are a variety of scenarios that could lead to this taking place.

-For example, sharing needles can easily transmit hepatitis C from person to person.
+For example, sharing needles can easily transmit the disease from person to person.
 It is the most common way for the disease to be spread in the United States.
 Usually, this happens with the injection of illegal drugs.

 People who have received a blood transfusion or an organ transplant before the year 1992, could have gotten hepatitis C from it.
-That’s because before 1992 blood donations and organ donations weren’t screened specifically for hepatitis C. Nowadays, however, they all are screened for it.
+That’s because before 1992 blood donations and organ donations weren’t screened specifically for this.
+Nowadays, however, they all are screened for it.

 Those who have received a shot that had infected blood on it could contract hepatitis C. This most commonly occurs in developing countries and other environments where shots are used for more than one person at a time.

-Sometimes a mother can spread hepatitis C to her baby when it’s born.
+Sometimes a mother can spread the disease to her baby when it’s born.
 There have been cases of health care workers getting exposed to hepatitis C-infected blood as well, causing them to contract the disease.
-Unless you have many sex partners, contracting hepatitis C through sexual contact is not very likely.
+Unless you have many sex partners, contracting it through sexual contact is not very likely.

 Hepatitis C cannot be contracted through saliva, breathing, sharing foods, kissing, coughing, or sneezing.